nodecopter/summerofdrones.com/pages/sponsor.md

 The Special Advertisement Opportunity can be negotiated depending on your needs.
-For example, you could have a 60 second video clip played at the beginning of every event or give out a product / material to every attendee at every event.
+For example, you could have a 60 second video clip played at the beginning of every event or give out a product / material to every attendee.

 ### Drone Sponsor - 15k USD (Limit 4)